 This concept of a sufficient reduction can be extended to non-textual components of speech.
-For example, Dietrich, Enos, et al. (2019) employs an audio reduction in which a is a Supreme Court justice's utterance and $q_A(a)$ is defined as the average vocal pitch of that utterance, which is shown to correlate with their voting.
-Knox and Lucas (2021), also in a study of Supreme Court Oral Arguments, model $q_A(a)$ with a supervised hidden-Markovmodel classification of each speaker's vocal tone, mapping justice utterances into domainrelevant categories-"skeptical" or "neutral" questioning.
+For example, Dietrich, Enos, et al. (2019) employs an audio reduction in which a is a Supreme Court justice's utterance and $g_A(a)$ is defined as the average vocal pitch of that utterance, which is shown to correlate with their voting.
+Knox and Lucas (2021), also in a study of Supreme Court Oral Arguments, model $g_A(a)$ with a supervised hidden-Markovmodel classification of each speaker's vocal tone, mapping justice utterances into domainrelevant categories-"skeptical" or "neutral" questioning.
 These sufficient reductions are then used to study the flow of conversation in judicial deliberations.
 In this paper, we represent the vocal characteristics of each candidate utterance with a multidimensional $g_A(a)$ that covers a plethora of auditory summary statistics, including speech rate along with levels and variation in pitch and volume.
-In principle, analysts can employ visual reductions (Torres, 2018), $g_V(\boldsymbol{v})$, to represent elements of visual style, such as facial expressions and head movements as in Boussalis et al., 2021; Reece et al., 2022.
+In principle, analysts can employ visual reductions, $q_V(\boldsymbol{v})$ , to represent elements of visual style such as facial expressions and head movements, as in Torres, 2018; Boussalis et al., 2021b; Reece et al., 2022.
 We do not pursue this approach in this study of candidate vocal expression, due to the difficulty of manipulating candidate facial expressions while holding audio fixed.
 However, recent computational advances in the creation of "deepfakes"-fabricated videos synthesized by deep learning-may make it possible to conduct experiments of this sort (Barari et al., 2021).

-Finally, completing our notation, for simplicity we will use $\bar{g}X()$ to denote the repeated application of the sufficient reduction function to multiple utterances, so that $\bar{g}X(\bar{X}i) =$ $\{g_X(\boldsymbol{X}{i1}),\ldots,g_X(\boldsymbol{X}{iJ})\},\ .$
+Finally, for compactness, we will use $\bar{g}X()$ to denote the repeated application of the sufficient reduction function to multiple utterances, so that $\bar{g}X(\bar{X}i) = [g_X(X{i1}), \dots, g_X(X{iJ})]$ .
+We are now ready to formally state the assumption.